 From Leyburn, the route is south west on the A684 to Wensley, on the river Ure.

 From Aysgarth, the riders cross Bishopdale Beck to West Burton, and they take the B6160 up Bishopdale.
 Here, they are on the route of the elite men's road race, but going in the opposite direction.
+It's flat or rolling terrain for the first few kilometres, by Bishopdale Beck.

 After the top of the Kidstones Bank climb, the road descends to Cray, where it passes the White Lion Inn.